 We remain committed to our holistic review process and will evaluate applications with the other required components, including rigor of academic program, school performance, recommendation letters, and school and community involvement.

 Students who do sit for a standardized test and wish to submit their score will still have the option to do so.
 As with previous years, the University does not require subject tests.

 If English is not the primary language spoken in your home and you attend a school where English is not the language of instruction, you must take the Test of English as a Foreign Language (TOEFL), the International English Language Testing System Academic (IELTS Academic) or the Pearson Test of English Academic (PTE Academic).
 More information >

 Optional Alumni Interview

-All interviews during the 2020-21 application cycle were virtual, via video chat or phone.
+Alumni interviews for the 2021-22 application cycle will all be virtual.
 These interviews must not be recorded in any way, either by the interviewer or the applicant.
-The format for alumni interviews for the 2021-22 application cycle has yet to be determined.

 This standardized testing policy change for 2021-22 application cycles extends to transfer applicants.
 Transfer applicants will continue to have an application deadline of early March.